dsi-clinic/the-clinic/README.md

 ### Final Deliverables

-There are three sets of final deliverables for each project:
+The final deliverables for each project include:

 ##### Code